grace-shopper-team-1-fsa/grace-shopper-team1/README.md

 # Bonus Features

-- A user should be able to search for products
+x A user should be able to search for products

 - A user should be able to create a wish list
 - A user should be able to checkout using stripe
 - A user should be able to add a shipping address